YuelinElu/GanttChart/manual.md

 2. Update **Name**, **Start**, **End** (minute resolution).
    - Inline validation highlights invalid ranges and disables **Save changes** until Start and End make sense.
 3. Choose a colour:
-   - Preset palette entries (Orange, Grey, Black, Black Outline).
+   - Preset palette entries (Orange, Grey, Black, Black Outline), or switch to **Custom** to use the colour picker or enter any hex value (`#RRGGBB`).
+The custom field validates the format before you can save.
-   - Multi-select a set of tasks and click **Apply colour to selected tasks** to push the current colour/outline to all of them at once.
+   - Multi-select a set of tasks and click **Apply colour to selected tasks** to push the current colour/outline to all of them at once (the button stays disabled until the custom colour is valid).
 4. Use **Save changes** to persist, or **Reset** to restore the last saved state.
 5. Collapse the panel with the toggle in the header when you want maximum Gantt space.